Visas & Routes

 Why the EUR 250,000 route is not the normal cheap route

-The EUR 250,000 threshold is real, but it is not the general property route.
-It is for specific conversion and listed-building cases.
-The conversion route requires the main spaces to be changed to residential use before the investor residence application.
-The listed-building route carries restoration and renewal consequences.
+The EUR 250,000 threshold exists, but it is not the general property route.
+It is limited to conversion and listed-building cases.
+For conversions, the main spaces must be changed to residential use before the investor residence application.
+For listed buildings, restoration and renewal consequences need to be planned from the start.

-If you are buying a standard apartment in Athens, Thessaloniki, Mykonos, Santorini or most larger islands, the working threshold is usually EUR 800,000.
-If you are buying in the rest of Greece, the working threshold is usually EUR 400,000.
-In both cases, built property normally needs at least 120 sq m of main spaces and the investment is made in one property.
+For a standard apartment in Attica, the Thessaloniki Regional Unit, Mykonos, Santorini (Thira) or an island with more than 3,100 residents, plan around the EUR 800,000 threshold.
+In the rest of Greece, plan around EUR 400,000.
+Built property normally needs at least 120 sq m of main spaces, and the investment is made in one property.

 Family cost scenarios

-Family members do not usually change the investment threshold, but they do add filing, card, insurance, translation and legal-coordination costs.
-The exact government fee treatment depends on age and category, so verify the amount before filing.
+Adding family usually does not change the investment threshold, but it does add filing, card, insurance, translation and legal-coordination costs.
+Government fee treatment depends on age and category, so check the amount before filing.
+The worked examples below show how the same property threshold can become a different household budget.

 ScenarioInvestment amountExtra budget itemsPractical note